 Extortion requires not only deprivation, but also acquisition of property.
-The Supreme Court held that anti-abortion protesters did not violate the Hobbs Act by using violence or threats of violence against a clinic, their employees, or their patients because the defendants did not "obtain" property from the plaintiffs.
-See Scheidler v.
+The Supreme Court held that anti-abortion protesters did not violate the Hobbs Act by using violence or threats of violence against a clinic, their employees, or their patients because the defendants did not "obtain" property from the plaintiff See Scheidler v.
 Nat'l Org. for Women, Inc., 123 S. Ct.
 1057, 1066 (2003) (dismissing injunction because defendants "neither pursued nor received something of value from respondents that they could exercise, transfer, or sell").
+The attempt to compel a person to recommend that his employer approve an investment opportunity does not constitute the obtaining of property from another under the Hobbs Act.
+Sekhar v.
+United States, 133 S. Ct.
+2720 (2013) (defendant must pursue something of value from the victim that can be exercised, transferred, or sold).
+However, manual labor is property which can be obtained through extortion.
+United States v.
+Thompson, 647 F.3d 180, 186-87 (5th Cir.
+2011) (maintenance man coerced to perform work at the home of his boss, the director of a governmental agency).